 DJI, one of the leading drone manufacturers, has implemented a system called DJI FlySafe.
 The DJI Fly Safe uses GPS to create virtual DJI no-fly zones around sensitive areas.
 This is meant to help keep people safe.
-But it can be incredibly frustrating if you want to fly your drone in an area that is off-limits.
+But it can be incredibly frustrating if you want to fly your drone in an off-limits area.

 With a little bit of effort, you can unlock the no-fly zones and fly your drone wherever you want.